 In 1982 he released his self-titled, solo debut album, Kelly.
 This album featured fellow ELO members Bev Bevan, Richard Tandy, Mik Kaminsky and their orchestral co-arranger and conductor Louis Clark.
 In 2001 this album was remastered for CD.

 Groucutt remained with ELO until the onset of the recording sessions for 1983’s Secret Messages album.
 It was at this juncture that he left the band, unhappy with royalty payments during his tenure, and made the decision to sue management and band leader Jeff Lynne.
 A settlement for the sum of £300,000 was reached out of court prior to proceedings.
 He is credited with playing bass on Secret Messages, although it has been stated from an official source that he only played on four songs (“Train of Gold” and “Rock n Roll is King” from the single disc release and “No Way Out” and “Beatles Forever” from the original double album).

 ELO accumulated 26 UK Top 40 hit singles and 20 US Top 40 hit singles.
 The group also scored 20 Top 20 UK hit singles, as well as 15 Top 20 hits in theUS Billboard charts; they collected 21 RIAA awards, 38 BPI awards and sold over 100 million albums worldwide, 50 million of those being sold between 1971 and 1982.

-Kelly left ELO in 1983.
-Since then he has taken part in some of the many ELO spin-off groups: Orkestra, ELO Part 2, and The Orchestra.
+Since 1983 Kelly Groucutt took part in some of the many ELO spin-off groups: Orkestra, ELO Part 2, and The Orchestra.
 He toured worldwide with The Orchestra till his death and also took part in tours as part of a local, little known band called Session 60.